wizgrav/clubber/README.md

 ```

 There's no need to listen to anything on the rendering box in this case.
 You just create and use bands as usual.
-Time is optional and you can just provide it with a null value.
+Time is optional and you can just provide it with a null value to use the internal clock.

 ### Tips ###